 A substantial portion of our revenues is derived from contracts with the three major credit bureaus with usual terms of five years or less.
-In the first half of fiscal 2001, these contracts accounted for approximately 26% of our revenues and in the first half of fiscal 2000, accounted for 30% of our revenues.
+In the first nine months of fiscal 2001, these contracts accounted for approximately 37% of our revenues and in the first nine months of fiscal 2000, accounted for approximately 38% of our revenues.
 If we are unable to renew any of these contracts on the same or similar terms with one or more of these credit bureaus, our revenues and results of operations may be harmed.